COR1999/covid_case/readme.md

 In this project users can visually see the statistics for corona virus for each country.
 Simple thresholds are used to determine the safety level of each country, displayed using a traffic light system (green, orange, red).
 The website's business function is to sell facemasks and other corona virus-related products, such as hand sanitizers and visors.
 The user has the ability to sign in and purchase these items.
+Below you will find admin login details
+Email: testUser@gmail.com
+Password: Ask me

 ## UX
 The user design aims to create an application that is an intuitive shopping experience.
 The web design links the need to purchase masks with the number of COVID-19 cases per country.
-The interactive map gives you more information about each country when you hover over it and there are a number of related items available to purchase underneath it.
-Hovering over the product will give you another view of the item.
+The interactive map gives you more information about each country when you hover over it.
+There are a number of COVID-19 related products available to purchase underneath it.
+Hovering over the product will show you an alternative image of the product if there is one available.

 The application navigation is very simple and easy to understand.
-The consumer decision making is simplified by using visual pictures of the products rather than lengthy descriptions.
+The customer's decision making is simplified by using visual pictures of the products rather than lengthy descriptions.
 The customer does not need to have an account to view and purchase the products.
-If they don't already have an account when they place an order, they can sign up at a later date and still see their order history.
+The user can sign up at a later date and still see their order history from before they registered.

 # Features
 ## Existing Functionality